János Kádár: Resignation, final months and death

-János Kádár held power in Hungary until the "apparat coup" in the spring of 1988, when he resigned under pressure as General Secretary in the face of mounting economic difficulties and his own ill health.
+János Kádár held power in Hungary until the "apparat coup" (which conducted by Mihail Gorbachev behind the scenes) in the spring of 1988, when he resigned under pressure as General Secretary in the face of mounting economic difficulties and his own ill health.
 At a party conference in Budapest on 22 May 1988, at which half a dozen of his Politburo associates were also removed, Kádár announced his resignation and was officially replaced as General Secretary by Prime Minister Károly Grósz, who strove to continue Kádár's policies in a modified form adapted to the new circumstances.
 Kádár was named instead to the ceremonial position of Party President.

 He did not wish to be re-elected to the Political Committee, the most important decision-making body of the party.
 Nevertheless, the post allowed him the right to speak at Central Committee plenums.
 By May 1989, Kádár was showing unmistakable signs of mental deterioration; his increasingly incoherent speeches were becoming an embarrassment.
 Doctors encouraged him to go on vacation in the Crimea, but Kádár balked; he remembered how Rákosi had died in Soviet exile and was wary of the same fate.
 On 8 May, Kádár lost his remaining posts; officially, he retired for health reasons.
 Grósz and his associates were in no position to resist, as they were in turn were being sidelined by a faction of young "radical reformers" who set out to dismantle Communism altogether and rehabilitate the party's image ahead of free elections due the following year.